Marine Corps Air Station Tustin: History

 In 1991 and again in 1993, under the authority of the Base Realignment and Closure Act of 1990, it was announced that MCAS Tustin would be closed.
 Operational closure of the base occurred in July 1999.
-However, the north hangar is still used as a storage and repair center for commercial blimps.
 Of the approximately 1600 acre, some 1294 acres (now known collectively as "Tustin Legacy") have been conveyed to the City of Tustin, private developers and public institutions for a combination of residential, commercial, educational, and public recreational and open-space uses.
-The remaining 300 acre will be conveyed to other federal agencies, the City of Tustin and public institutions for the same uses once environmental clean-up operations have been concluded.
+The remaining 300 acre will be conveyed to other federal agencies, the City of Tustin, and public institutions for the same uses once environmental clean-up operations have been concluded.
 The site of the base is now the home of the academy of the Orange County Sheriff's Department.
 Much of the former base has become residential housing.

-The large blimp hangars have been used for location shooting for numerous movies and TV programs, including JAG and The X-Files.
+The base was featured in Visiting... with Huell Howser Episode 1509.

+Blimp hangars

 In 1993, the blimp hangars were designated a National Civil Engineering Landmark by the American Society of Civil Engineers (ASCE).
-There have been talks regarding making one of the hangars a military museum.

-The base was featured in Visiting... with Huell Howser Episode 1509.

-Worldwide Aeros Corp utilized one of the historic hangars to build a prototype cargo airship under contract from the Pentagon and NASA.
+Worldwide Aeros Corp utilized the north hangar to build a prototype cargo airship under contract from the Pentagon and NASA.
 In October, 2013, part of the roof collapsed, damaging the airship prototype.

-Future
+There was interest in making one of the hangars a military museum.

+The Tustin hangars appeared in many movies, television shows, and TV commercials.
+They include The Hindenburg, JAG, The X-files, From the Earth to the Moon, Austin Powers: The Spy Who Shagged Me, Pearl Harbor, and Star Trek.

+On 7 November 2023 at approximately 12:53am, a three-alarm fire broke out on the roof of the North Hangar.
+Orange County Fire Authority units responded, adapting a defensive strategy and letting it burn due to the risk of roof collapse.
+An investigation has been opened into the cause of the fire.
+Several schools in Tustin Unified School District were temporarily closed when asbestos was detected near the fire on 9 November.
+Tustin authorities planned to demolish the remainder of the hangar, and demolition commenced in December.
+The hangar site is to be completely remediated by the U.S. Navy.